google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 Example: Death Rate by State
 ----------------------------

+Earlier, you considered a non-profit that works to improve the life expectancy of Americans, and you helped them find the leading causes of deaths in the USA.
-Another issue your nonprofit wants to know is how each state stacks up against the others, in terms of causes of death.
+Now your nonprofit wants to know how each state stacks up against the others, in terms of causes of death.
 For example, are some states heart-healthier than others?

 To begin to answer these questions, first make a pivot table and a bar chart to tell you which states have the most deaths.